Erica Kane: Cultural impact

 The Associated Press reported in 1986 that 60 students at California State University, Fullerton of a group of 100 could recognize Erica Kane but not historical figures such as Alexander Hamilton, Geoffrey Chaucer and Desmond Tutu when asked by English instructor Judith Remy Leder.
+In 2024, Charlie Mason from Soaps She Knows placed Erica at first place on his ranked list of Soaps' 40 Most Iconic Characters of All Time, writing, "Even if you'd never watched a soap a day in your life, you knew the name of the mercurial supermodel-turned-cosmetics mogul that Susan Lucci played from 1970–2011".

 Susan Lucci hosted the sketch comedy show Saturday Night Live on October 6, 1990.
 In one sketch, Lucci played Kane as a contestant on the fictional game show "Game Breakers".
 She seduced fictional game show host Jack Morgan (portrayed by Phil Hartman), thus enabling her to soundly beat her opponent.
 Morgan came close to marrying Kane (in a ceremony presided over by Don Pardo), but the wedding was interrupted by real-life game show host (and "current husband") Gene Rayburn.
 The sketch ended with Kane being mauled by a panther owned by Siegfried and Roy (portrayed by Kevin Nealon and Dana Carvey).

-The Erica Kane character provided inspiration for three songs, all of which were named after her.
+The Erica Kane character provided inspiration for numerous songs, all of which were named after her.
 Alternative rock band Urge Overkill titled a song after the character on their album Saturation.
 The late R&B musical artist Aaliyah recorded a song about drug addiction called "Erica Kane", where the character's name was used as a metaphor for a cocaine.
 The song was released posthumously on the album I Care 4 U. The band B5 also recorded a song about Erica Kane titled "Erika Cain."
 The song talks about how they're in a relationship with a beautiful girl, but she is crazy.
 The group contacted All My Children's producers about doing a cameo on the show.
 They appeared in the April 25, 2008 episode as activists rallying for Erica's release from prison.
 During the appearance, the group performed "Erika Cain."
 They also taped a video for the song with Susan Lucci.
 Rapper Lil' Kim at times refers to herself as "the black Erica Kane."

+Rapper Speaker Knockerz last release before dying in 2014 was titled “Erica Kane”.